 - More issues from devices fragmentation

-Here you can find a comparison of hybrid mobile application development platforms.
-React Native vs Native.
+Read also: React Native vs Native.
 How to Choose the Best Platform for Mobile App Development.

 Technically, a web app is an approach of developing a mobile app, so we have to mention it.
 But if you need to create apps that are good, trustworthy, and user-friendly, don’t go this way.